praveennhiremath/converged/microservices-data-refactoring/calculate-affinity/calculate-affinity.md

 5. Verify whether the data is loaded into the Database successfully.

     Two tables, NODES, and EDGES should be created.
-Where the NODES table with 974 rows and the EDGES table with 3499 rows.
+The NODES table with 974 rows and the EDGES table with 3499 rows.
     ```text
     <copy>
     SELECT COUNT(1) FROM NODES;